 All year - we have a greenhouse where we grow vegetables for farm occupants to eat.
 This involves daily watering, monitoring for bugs, weeding....and of course, harvesting and eating what you grow.

 All year - we tend to the coffee trees whether it is organic fertilizing, pruning, insect control…August through December is harvest time for coffee cherry so at least one day a week is set aside for this after the animal care/vegetable greenhouse tasks.

 Having prior experience with one of the following is a must: weed eaters or vegetable gardening or animal care (preferably farm animals).
 Our ideal group consists of persons with one or more of these different experiences.
 Animals are always the priority, though, regardless of the experience/skill sets you bring to the farm.

 Female program participants have sleeping accommodations in a spacious loft area on the second floor of the carport.
-For a couple or male program participants, there is a partitioned off sleeping alcove in The Gathering Place.
+For a couple, there is a partitioned off sleeping alcove in The Gathering Place.
 In the Gathering Place there is also a kitchenette and provisioned pantry, dining area, and some sofa seating as well as the partitioned sleeping area.
 There is no live TV but we have a monitor and many, many movies.
 There is an outside bathroom (lantern lit) with a hot shower about 100 feet from "The Gathering Place" which does have electricity.
 The "Gathering Place" is a shared public space in that when we give tours our guests are invited to The Gathering Place.
 So it must be kept "show ready" at all times.
 Neat and clean!!
 Our program participants also have their own outdoor grilling and dining area.
 The 4 1/2 acre farm is completely fenced; we have an alert alarm system and 8 dogs which are even better than the mechanical alarm so volunteers can feel totally safe.
 The food we provide is vegetarian - this includes dairy.
 We generally cook 3 breakfasts weekly for our volunteers and provide a pantry so volunteers can then prepare the rest of their workday meals on their own.